StevenDavid/lambda-layer-tokenization/README.md

 sam package --s3-bucket <unique-s3-bucket-name> --output-template-file packaged.yaml
 ```

-Once done, you should see
+Once done, we should see

 ```diff
 Successfully packaged artifacts and wrote output template to file packaged.yaml
 ```

-**Step 4.4** Using the packaged.yaml just created, deploy your code and resources to AWS.
-The following code will create a cloud formation stack which will configure all AWS resources required by your template.
+**Step 4.4** Using the packaged.yaml just created, deploy wer code and resources to AWS.
+The following code will create a cloud formation stack which will configure all AWS resources required by wer template.
 Note the name of the stack is `kms-stack`

 `sam deploy --template-file ./packaged.yaml --stack-name kms-stack`

-Once done, you should see
+Once done, we should see

 ```diff
 Successfully created/updated stack - kms-stack